 - Leave the area immediately. - Do not use a phone until you're safely away from the suspected leak.
-Then call Rock Energy at (866) 752-4550. - Do not light a match or turn on or off any switches, flashlights, garage door openers, or other appliances because an electric arc might ignite the gas.
+Then call Rock Energy Cooperative at (866) 752-4550 or contact your gas provider. - Do not light a match or turn on or off any switches, flashlights, garage door openers, or other appliances because an electric arc might ignite the gas.